 The Brain and Its Effect on the Body

-Just as the body has an effect on the brain, the brain also affects the body.
+Just as the body has an effect on the brain, the brain also affects the mind-body connection.
 If you are stressed out, anxious, depressed, or even just in a bad mood, your body is affected as well.
 For instance, one of the best stress relievers is exercise, but people who are stressed out tend to exercise less.
 They feel that they don’t have time or don’t feel like it at the moment.
 As a result, stress levels get higher.

 Anxiety and depression can affect your sex life, result in weight gain, and cause you to go back to bad habits you have dropped and to neglect good ones you have developed.
 If your brain is not healthy, it will be much harder for you to maintain your physical fitness.